elifzeng/Computory-Background/Jupyter.md

 # Jupyter
 JupyterLab is the next-generation web-based user interface for Project Jupyter.
 [There](https://jupyterlab.readthedocs.io/en/stable/) is the official document.
-I've tried `Jupyterlab` on windows10 and here are some note about it.
+I've tried `Jupyterlab` on windows10 and here are some notes about it.
 ## Installation
 I've tried to install `Jupyterlab` by two ways:
 1. cmd console with python 3.8 installed: `pip install Jupyterlab`